Dear Bankruptcy Adviser,

 This could be impossible because the creditor’s judgment could be too old to contest.
 However, if you were not properly served, you could have the judgment set aside.
 This can be done without an attorney, but it is a complicated process and will not ensure that the funds will be returned.

 You could no longer use your bank account.

 If you cannot file for bankruptcy and the judgment cannot be overturned, then you will be unable to keep funds in your bank.
 The creditor could continuously levy your bank account until the balance is paid in full.
 You could be relegated to using cashier’s checks and money orders to pay your bills.

-I assume that your financial problems were due to legitimate reasons, and I truly empathize that you are in this situation.
-It is hoped you can resolve this without more financial hardship.
+I assume that your financial difficulties were due to legitimate reasons, and I truly empathize that you are in this situation.
+It is hoped you can fix this without more financial hardship.
 But at this point, you will be out more money that you don’t have trying to resolve this problem.

 Get more news, money-saving tips and expert advice by signing up for a free Bankrate newsletter.